 Recently, I was at a gathering when a friend said I should “let go and treat myself.”
 The Scythian Trials had just been named a finalist in the International Book Awards, and we were celebrating.
 She said that life’s about balance, and just for this one day, I should cut loose, treat myself, and eat whatever I wanted.
 After all, “you only live once,” right?

 I gritted my teeth as I smiled.
 She just didn’t get it.
-Three years and one-hundred pounds ago, my hips hurt so badly I often couldn’t sleep.
+Three years and one hundred pounds ago, my hips hurt so badly I often couldn’t sleep.
 And when I found myself in a group heading toward a flight of stairs, I’d make an excuse to stay behind, like I’d forgotten my purse/phone.
 “Go ahead,” I’d say, “I’ll be along in a minute.”
 I didn’t want them to see how I gripped onto the rail because my knees needed help hoisting my weight to the next step.
 Or how winded I was once I finally made it to the top.
 And social events?
 They were the worst.
-I’d grab a plate, fill it to the brim like everyone expected me to, and then I’d make some cutesy-but-self-deprecating remark that made those around me chuckle, although looking back on it I never understood why I said it or why they laughed.
+I’d grab a plate, fill it to the brim as everyone expected me to, and then I’d make some cutesy-but-self-deprecating remark that made those around me chuckle, although looking back on it I never understood why I said it or why they laughed.

 And now, after three years and countless hours of finding new ways to cook, eat, and exercise, I’ve finally come out from under the weight of other people’s expectations–and I’m not going back.
 If that makes someone uncomfortable, so be it.

-Even if I wanted to eat that cream-filled donut or that cheesy-potato whatever, sure, it might be satisfying at that moment, but then what?
-After all is said and done and I head home, stuffed full of crap my body doesn’t process well, what’s next?
+Even if I wanted to eat that cream-filled donut or that cheesy potato whatever, sure, it might be satisfying at that moment, but then what?
+After all is said and done, and I head home, stuffed full of crap my body doesn’t process well, what’s next?
 Sitting on the couch, no energy, sugar crash, body hurting, feeling horrible while I try to get my now raging emotions under control?